Brad Laird

-Brad Laird is an American football coach who is currently the head football coach at Northwestern State University.
-He previously served as an assistant football coach at Northwestern State, an assistant football coach at Stephen F. Austin State University, and various coaching positions at several high schools.
+Brad Laird (born June 20, 1973) is an American college football coach.
+He is the head coach at Natchitoches Central High School in Natchitoches, Louisiana, a position he has held since 2024.
+He was the head football coach at Northwestern State University from 2018 to 2023.
+He previously served as an assistant football coach at Northwestern State, Stephen F. Austin State University, and various coaching positions at several high schools.
 Laird played college football at Northwestern State University, where he played quarterback.
-Laird was named head football coach at Northwestern State University on November 20, 2017.